getCannaBiz/cannabiz-menu/readme.txt

 = 1.8 =
 *   Added "prerolls" in array to output </table> in `admin/wp-dispensary-data-output.php`
 *   Added Action Hooks to Pricing & Data Tables in `admin/wp-dispensary-data-output.php`
-*   Added promotion for premium add-ons for WP Dispensary in `admin/wp-dispensary-admin-settings.php`
+*   Added promotion for premium add-ons for CannaBiz Menu in `admin/wp-dispensary-admin-settings.php`
 *   Fixed shortcode [wpd-edibles] serving count output in `admin/wp-dispensary-shortcodes.php`
 *   Removed unnecessary pricing variable in `admin/wp-dispensary-shortcodes.php`
 *   Updated shortcode [wpd-edibles] output of THC mg% & servings in `admin/wp-dispensary-shortcodes.php`
 *   Updated serving count variable name for edibles in `admin/wp-dispensary-shortcodes.php`

 = 1.7.1 =
-*   Added 'placement' and 'display' options to the WP Dispensary settings page
+*   Added 'placement' and 'display' options to the CannaBiz Menu settings page
 *   Updated price output in the flowers shortcode if only the gram price is added

 = 1.7 =